revaturelabs/interviewquestions/Java/Java 8/stream api.md

  <details><summary> Show Answer</summary>

- java.util.stream - which includes all the classes and interfaces used for functional - type operations.
+ java.util.stream - which includes all the classes and interfaces used for functional-type operations.

  </details>

- 2 : Why we need to import java.util.stream even after importing java.util.* in the code to use stream API?
+ 2: Why do we need to import java.util.stream even after importing java.util.* in the code to use stream API?

   <details><summary> Show Answer</summary>

-  - java.util.* will import all the direct classes and interfaces but not sub classess/ sub packages.
+  - java.util.* will import all the direct classes and interfaces but not sub-classes/sub-packages.
   - stream class resides in the sub package java.util.stream package so it will not be included in java.util.*.

   </details>

-  3: Explain about Stream API.
+  3: Explain Stream API.

   <details><summary> Show Answer</summary>

-  - Stream API is a collection of objects which can be processed to get a desired result.
+  - Stream API is a collection of objects which can be processed to get the desired result.
   - Example: If we want to filter the movies released in 2022 from the movie database.

   </details>